kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![The best thing they will ever do in a million lifetimes](../../content/tweets/august-comms/jackchardwood/best-thing.png)

-- This tweet seems to me evidence for the 'good' trigger in action; manipulation techniques that make me feel warm and loving.
+- The following tweet seems to be evidence for the 'good' trigger in action; manipulation techniques that make me feel warm and loving.
 This is a psychological technique often called 'coupling' in which a good feeling is associated quickly with terror and fear, locking a target into a trauma bond.

 ![Feeling loved](../../content/tweets/august-comms/jackchardwood/coupling.png)